rotemberda/Transcription-Factor-Mutation-generator/README.md

 ## Overview

 This Python tool facilitates the generation of mutations in transcription factor (TF) sequences.
-It enables users to provide custom inputs for mutating specific amino acids in the intrinsically disordered region (IDR) of a TF sequence, and outputs a new CSV file containing the resulting mutated sequences.
+It enables users to provide custom inputs for mutating specific amino acids in the intrinsically disordered region (IDR) of a TF sequence without changing its DNA binding domain (DBD) region, and outputs a new CSV file containing the resulting mutated sequences.
 Additionally, it includes advanced mutation generation methods, such as the **shift** and **convert method**.

 ## Features